xdpirate/gamehorizon/README.md

 5. Visit `http://localhost:1337/` in your browser to use the application.
 6. To stop, run `docker-compose stop` in the repository directory.
 7. To update GameHorizon, run `git pull` in the repository directory (requires `git` to be installed).

+## Usability

+It works as intended.
+It doesn't look too hot on phones at the moment, owing to the horizontal table layout of the games.
+It looks nice on a tablet-style display, though, or the inner screen of foldables.
+I'm planning to make a more mobile-friendly UI in the future, but focus right now is on the desktop experience.

 ## Clean-up/Uninstallation